duparq/hwa/doxygen/using.md

 Interrupts {#using_interrupts}
 ==========

-IRQs, their flags and masks are objects that can be accessed with the `irq` element in a path:
+IRQs, their flags and masks are objects that can be accessed using the `irq` element in a path:

  * `(counter0,irq)`: the IRQ triggered by counter0;